 The product assembly subsidiary faces higher tax audit risks for not paying “their fair share” when incurring losses.
 Practically speaking, auditors in Country A would likely expect some taxes would be payable, especially after a supply chain restructuring.

 Multinational companies paying significant taxes in some jurisdictions and incurring losses elsewhere could be missing out on significant cash savings opportunities.
 A supply chain optimized for transfer pricing can substantially improve the return on investment.

 Why KBKG is the Trusted Partner for You

 Transfer pricing is a highly contentious issue for multinational corporations.
 KBKG is exceptionally well-equipped to provide transfer pricing advice with tailored customer service.

 We have a history of strong relationships with multinationals, CPAs, and other professional service providers.
 We focus on helping our clients optimize cash flow, reduce global effective tax rates, and manage audit risks.
 Our time-tested strategies assist companies in managing TP consistently with their global operations.

 KBKG’s TP practice leader has over 25 years of experience and the International Tax Review has named KBKG one of the world’s leading transfer pricing practices.

 Alex Martin – Principal, Transfer Pricing

 Alex Martin is the Principal and Transfer Pricing Practice leader at KBKG, operating from Michigan.
-He has 25 years of full-time transfer pricing experience working in Washington, D.C.; Melbourne, Australia; and Detroit, Michigan over the course of his career.
-KBKG was named one of the world’s leading transfer pricing consultancies by the International Tax Review for 2021-2022. » Full Bio
+He has over 25 years of full-time transfer pricing experience working in Washington, D.C.; Melbourne, Australia; and Detroit, Michigan over the course of his career.
+KBKG has been named one of the world’s leading transfer pricing consultancies by International Tax Review for three years running. » Full Bio